paulveillard/cybersecurity-assessments/7 - caiq-ccm/readme.md

 # Cloud Control Matrix (CCM): 4.0

 - The CSA Cloud Controls Matrix (CCM) is a cybersecurity control framework for cloud computing.
   - It is composed of 197 control objectives that are structured in 17 domains covering all key aspects of cloud technology.

+> It can be used as a tool for the systematic assessment of a cloud implementation, and provides guidance on which security controls should be implemented by which actor within the cloud supply chain.
+The controls framework is aligned to the CSA Security Guidance for Cloud Computing, and is considered a de-facto standard for cloud security assurance and compliance.